Saenuri revives talk on Park’s voluntary resignation in April

-“Politicians have left the entire decision on Park’s presidency up to a judicial authority, ignoring political solutions,” Saenuri Party’s Floor Leader Chung Woo-taik said at a party meeting.
+“Politicians have left the entire decision on Park’s presidency up to the judicial authority, ignoring political solutions,” Saenuri Party’s Floor Leader Chung Woo-taik said at a party meeting.

 Before the parliamentary impeachment of Park on Dec.
 9 last year, the conservative party had pushed for an “orderly exit” of the scandal-ridden president, suggesting April as the ideal time for her departure and June for the next presidential election.